Faculty of Letters: Department of Humanities

 Well-versed faculty members in matters spanning ancient times to present day

 Full-time faculty members instruct courses in history and literature across a wide period from ancient times to the present day.
 Furthermore, students can deepen their knowledge of various fields including philosophy and contemporary cultures, such as subculture.
-Additionally, the admission numbers for each group seminar (zemi) are small, ensuring students receive close attentive direction.
+Additionally, _seminars(zemi) are conducted in small groupsl, allowing for careful, personalized guidance.

 Carefully reading and understanding what is written, and then using that as a basis for deep thinking, is one of the most important foundational skills in the humanities.
 Students hone that skill through group seminars and tutorials dedicated to foundational studies and literature reading.